tfari/ytsm/README.md

 `python ytsm.py gui`

-The GUI provides two main ways of browsing the data, by Channel, and by Video, each providing their own set of filters and search functions to better find what you want.
+The GUI provides two main ways of browsing the data, by Channel, and by Videos, each providing their own set of filters and search functions to better find what you want.

 The GUI is implemented in tk, which means it may not look the same in all platforms.
 However, the colors, fonts, and